superseriousbusiness/gotosocial/docs/federation/interaction_policy.md

 And:

-- `always` denotes ActivityPub URIs/IDs of `Actor`s or `Collection`s of `Actor`s who are permitted to create + distribute an interaction targeting a post without requiring manual approval by the post author.
+- `automaticApproval` denotes ActivityPub URIs/IDs of `Actor`s or `Collection`s of `Actor`s who will receive automated approval from the post author to create + distribute an interaction targeting a post.
-- `approvalRequired` denotes ActivityPub URIs/IDs of `Actor`s or `Collection`s of `Actor`s who are permitted to create an interaction targeting a post, but should wait for manual approval by the post author before distributing it (see [Requesting, Obtaining, and Validating Approval](#requesting-obtaining-and-validating-approval)).
+- `manualApproval` denotes ActivityPub URIs/IDs of `Actor`s or `Collection`s of `Actor`s who will receive approval from the post author at the author's own discretion, and may not receive approval at all, or may be rejected (see [Requesting, Obtaining, and Validating Approval](#requesting-obtaining-and-validating-approval)).

-Valid URI entries in `always` and `approvalRequired` include:
+Valid URI entries in `automaticApproval` and `manualApproval` include:

 - the magic ActivityStreams Public URI `https://www.w3.org/ns/activitystreams#Public`
 - the URIs of the post creator's `Following` and/or `Followers` collections